 Most of the time writing is a solitary (except for the cats) occupation.
 It’s me with my laptop, a pile of research books, and whatever is calling out for attention in my imagination.

-But writing has also brought me a wealth of wonderful new friends and acquaintances - readers and fellow writers, historians and archivists and museum professionals and all-around lovers of history - that I never would have met otherwise, and who have more than compensated for all that solitary time.
+Writing has also brought me a wealth of wonderful new friends and acquaintances - readers and fellow writers, historians and archivists and museum professionals and all-around lovers of history - that I never would have met otherwise, and who have more than compensated for all that solitary time.

 The internet makes many such meetings possible, of course, when a tweet or comment can lead to a DM, a flurry of emails, and sometimes even a meeting in person at a conference or booksigning.